 For carp up to 15 lb, a rod with a 2.5 test curve will totally suffice.
 But, as many lakes hold much bigger fish than that, I am usually recommending rods with a 2.75-3 lb test curve.

-This bend gives it enough flexibility to smoothly buffer a wildly fighting carp.
+This bend gives them enough flexibility to smoothly buffer a wildly fighting carp.
 It also lets you feel any movement or shake so that you can really feel your way through the entire fight.

 Casting heavy leads about 60 to 80 yards out is also fully possible with a 2.75-3 lb carp rod.
 All in all, it makes total sense that this kind of test curve is referred to as an all-rounder, isn’t it!